-‘Eroding Franco’ is a documentary photography project that relates the silenced scientific information during Franco’s regime with the current desertification state of Spain.
+‘Eroding Franco’ is a documentary project that relates the ignored scientific information during Franco’s regime with the current desertification state of Spain.
 36 years of dictatorship legitimized a culture of destruction and abandonment of the territory through the silence in favor of economic growth.
 Today we know that 80% of Spain will become a desert by the end of the 21st century.

 The environmental problem dates back to the arrival of humans in the Iberian Peninsula (46,000 years ago), however, the gears that converted Spain into a 'desertification machine' were established during Franco’s regime (1939-1975), with special intensity between the '60s and ‘70s in southeastern Spain, the driest region in Europe.